rokath/trice/docs/TriceUserManual.md

 ##  5. <a id='-bottom-line'></a> Bottom line

-The *Trice* technique is new and still under development.
+The Trice technique is new and still under development.
 Additional tests and bug fixing is necessary.
-A **trice** tool [configuration file](./TriceConfiguration.md#host-configuration-file) and interfacing [Grafana](https://grafana.com/) or similar tools would be possible extensions.
-Getting started with *Trice* will take a few hours, but probably pay off during the further development.
+A Trice tool [configuration file](./TriceConfiguration.md#host-configuration-file) and interfacing [Grafana](https://grafana.com/) or similar tools would be possible extensions.
+Getting started with Trice will take a few hours, but probably pay off during the further development.

 <p align="right">(<a href="#top">back to top</a>)</p>